top of page

 Following is one individual's perspective.

 Hi, my name is Wayne.
-I live in a small regional Victorian city.
-It is January of 2019 no health issues and 59 years of age.
-Working as a food industry employee on the factory floor involving physical work and long periods of standing.
+I live in a small regional city.
+Located in Victoria, Australia.
+It is January of 2019 no health issues and fifty-nine years of age.
+I was working as a food industry employee on the factory floor involving physical work and long periods of standing.
 Although physically demanding work, I had no problem carrying out work duties.
-Thought I should get a doctor's check-up.
+I thought I should get a doctor's check-up.
 Something didn't feel right.

 Affecting Daily Life

-I booked a GP appointment.
-I explained I was experiencing numb toes and tingle sensations.
-The gist of the consultation was to come back if things did not improve in three or four weeks'.
+A General Practitioner appointment was booked.
+I explained to the GP I was experiencing numb toes and tingle sensations.
+The gist of the consultation was to come back if things did not improve in three or four weeks.

-Shortly after, a weekend day drive to a coastal tourist town left me wondering how safe my driving was.
+Shortly thereafter, a weekend day drive to a coastal tourist town near to the famous Great Ocean Road in Victoria left me wondering how safe my driving was.
 I own two sedans.
 One manual and one automatic.
 Driving my automatic transmission car in the busy main street I stopped in traffic.
 A car behind and a car in front.
 I depressed my right foot on the brake unaware the side of my foot was still on the accelerator pedal.
-Smelling tyre smoke and engine revving I turned the ignition off.
-I did not have enough feeling in my feet to feel the pedals.
+Smelling tyre smoke and hearing the car's engine revving I quickly turned the ignition off.
+I realised I did not have enough feeling in my feet to feel the pedals.
 An accident avoided and a cautious drive home.

 Acupuncture?

 It was suggested acupuncture may be beneficial.
 Unsure of driving ability.
-I travelled by train to Melbourne.
-Sceptically, I agreed on a two hour consultation.
-The Chinese acupuncturist inserted needles in feet and upon withdrawal all were bent at right angles.
+I travelled almost three hours by train to the Melbourne inner suburb of Footscray.
+With a slight hobbling gait, I walked from the train station to the appointment no more than two short city streets away.
+Sceptically, I agreed on a two-hour consultation.
+The Chinese acupuncturist, an older man with a tenuous grasp of the English language at best, inserted needles in both my feet and upon withdrawal all were bent at right angles.
 The acupuncturist commented the normal needle curvature was severely bent out of shape on all needles.
 Evidence of extremely taunt tendons.
-He recommended daily use of a foot spa diluted with whisky and two more sessions.
+He recommended daily use of a foot spa and the water diluted with whisky and two more sessions.
 An incredulous recommendation in my opinion.
+I did buy a bottle of Jim Beam.
+I already owned a foot spa.
+I used it once.
+I felt no different after the one acupuncture session.
+I drank the bulk of the whisky over several dinners.
+An entertaining story.

-I returned home unconvinced acupuncture made any difference.
+I returned to my home unconvinced acupuncture made any difference.
 I declined the two further expensive sessions.

 In an Immobile State and Past Trauma

 Within two weeks I returned to my local GP for a second appointment.
-The doctor referred me to a Melbourne neurologist a few hour's drive away.
-The first appointment was ten days off in Ballarat.
-I spent the time housebound and unable to work.
-Leg strength and balance are getting worse.
-No feeling in feet.
-Weak gait.
-Six attempts to park the automatic car in the garage behind the roller door.
-Unable to drive.
-No public transport available.
+The doctor referred me to a Melbourne neurologist a few hours' drive away.
+The first appointment was in ten days' time in Ballarat.
+This is a large regional city in Victoria.
+Apparently a visiting Melbourne neurologist attends a consulting room once per month.
+I spent the time waiting housebound and unable to work.
+It took six attempts to park my automatic car in the garage behind the roller door.
+Now unable to drive safely.
+In these days following my second GP visit both my leg strength and self-balance was deteriorating.
+I had lost feeling in both feet and my gait was unstable and weakening.
+At times I had to steady my walking with hands placed on walls inside my house.
+No public transport is available where I live.
 I live alone as my wife of twenty-three years passed away with breast cancer two years before.

 Waiting for Medical Help

 Now, nearly two years later I needed to see a specialist.
 What is it?
 At least I knew I didn't have cancer.
 I have no home support.
-After several days I could barely walk around inside my home.
+Several days after my second GP appointment I could barely walk around inside my home.
 I telephoned the Melbourne neurologist's reception twice and tried to bring the appointment date forward.
 I offered to get myself to the Melbourne clinic as my condition was deteriorating.
 My walking is becoming weaker.
 Reception replied the original appointment was the earliest date and all earlier times were fully booked.
 I asked if I could speak to the neurologist.
 'No, he's with a patient'.
-Ok, so I waited at home with a stoic attitude thinking everything will be ok after a week or two of rest.
+Ok, so I waited at home with a stoic attitude thinking everything will be ok after a week or two of rest and time off work.
+I didn't think a further GP appointment would be helpful anymore.
+I thought I would get through the weekend, then go to my specialist neurology appointment scheduled by the end of the week.
 My respiratory condition felt normal during this time.

 A further five days passed housebound and I was then driven to my neurologist appointment.
 I attended a medical consulting clinic used by visiting Melbourne specialists.
-Located in the large regional city of Ballarat.
-Upon seeing myself struggling to walk and assessing absent nerve reflexes the neurologist immediately admitted me to St Vincent's Hospital Melbourne.
+Located in Ballarat.
+Well over an hour's drive away.
+Upon seeing myself struggling to walk and assessing absent nerve reflexes the neurologist, who was a prominent specialist in his field, immediately admitted me to St Vincent's Hospital Melbourne.
 He telephoned the hospital on the spot.
-Luckily I carried a small overnight case.
-Allowed no time to return home to pack a bag.
-My driver kindly agreed to drive directly to the Melbourne hospital.
+Luckily, I carried a small overnight case.
+I was allowed no time to return home to pack a bag.
+I was told by the neurologist no medical transportation was available to convey me to hospital, but I must go directly and immediately to hospital.
+Upon hearing this my driver, a family member, kindly agreed to drive me without delay to the Melbourne hospital.
+A further one and a half hours' drive and one hundred and twenty kilometres away.
 I distinctly remember the neurologist telling me I think you have GBS or CIDP.
 Let's hope not CIDP.
 Of course, I was clueless of these remarks.
-Myself, like many, not realising the serious health implications of these unheard of conditions.
+I, like many, not realising the serious health implications of these unheard of conditions.

 In both Guillain-Barré Syndrome and Chronic Inflammatory Demyelinating Polyneuropathy one's own healthy immune system turns rogue and attacks the peripheral nerves.
-Classified as autoimmune disorders.
+Both are classified as autoimmune disorders.

 GBS is seen as an acute disorder occurring once only and is of a relatively short duration.
 CIDP is the chronic counterpart of GBS.